TheMaster1127/HT-IDE/Desktop/README.md

 ### 7. HTVM Plugin API ("The Freedom API")
 HT-IDE now features a powerful plugin system that allows developers to extend and redefine the HTVM language itself.
 -   **Discover & Install:** Click the **Plugins** button in the sidebar to open the Plugin Manager.
 From here, you can browse the official **HTVM Marketplace** for community-created plugins.
--   **Activate & Manage:** Install plugins with a single click and activate the one you want to use for your current workspace.
-Only one plugin can be active at a time, allowing you to completely change the behavior of the transpiler.
+-   **Activate & Manage:** Install plugins and activate as many as you need for your current workspace using checkboxes.
+The effects of the plugins will be stacked.
+-   **Execution Order:** The order of plugins in the "Installed" list matters.
+You can drag and drop plugins to reorder them.
+The plugin at the **bottom** of the list runs its logic **first**, and its output is then passed to the plugin above it, and so on up the chain.
 -   **Create Your Own:** The plugin system is built on a simple but powerful JavaScript-based "Hook API".
 Check out the official [htvm-marketplace repository](https://github.com/TheMaster1127/htvm-marketplace) for documentation and examples on how to create and submit your own plugins.

 ### 8. Extensive Customization